GerritCodeReview/aws-gerrit/dual-master/README.md

 * `cf-service-slave`: define the service stack running the gerrit replica
 * `cf-service-lb`: define the LBs in front of gerrit masters (this includes haproxy as well as NLB)

+When the recipe enables the replication_service then these additional templates will be executed:

+* `cf-service-replication`: Define a replication stack that will allow git replication over the EFS volume, which is mounted by the master instances.

 ### Networking

 * Single VPC: